-At home please encourage your children to learn their times tables (in particular 3, 4 and 8s) and also encourage them in telling the time.
-Telling the time can be tricky for children and practise is key to cracking the understanding of it.
+At home please encourage your children to learn their times tables (in particular 3, 4 and 8s) and also encourage them to tell the time.
+Telling the time can be tricky for children and practise is key to understanding it.

 In year 3 we have a few systems in which children can earn extra treats or rewards.
 We have a ‘Star’ system in place, where the children need to work as a whole class to get 40 stars.
 When this target has been met the children can have a ‘treat’ afternoon, which they can choose an activity to do as a class – this could be anything from rounders on the field to making a pot out of clay!